lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 #### For a single page

-If you want to enable or disable collapsing of a single page, without applying the setting recursively, create a YAML file called `.pages` in the directory and set `collapse` to `true` or `false`:
+If you want to enable or disable collapsing of a single page, without applying the setting recursively, create a file called `.pages` in the directory and set `collapse` to `true` or `false`:

 ```yaml
 collapse: true